Vendor-specific versus vendor-neutral: Best cybersecurity certifications

 As you can see above, both vendor-specific and vendor-neutral certifications follow a general pattern.
 Vendor-specific certifications address a specific vendor’s technologies and tools and validate your competency in them, while vendor-neutral certifications will validate your competency in baseline skills in security and network fundamentals.

 In terms of real-world use, vendor-specific certifications will be most useful to those seeking to join an organization that specializes in the specific vendor’s tools and solutions.
 Vendor-neutral certifications will be most useful to those seeking a role within an organization that uses a wide array of different vendors’ tools and solutions.
 These certifications are best for those who want to apply this certification to the broadest set of organizations.
-Keeping this simple certification rule of thumb in mind will help you decide which certification to pursue for yourself.
+Keeping this simple certification rule of thumb in mind will help you decide which certification to pursue yourself.

 The best way to handle this situation is to do your research on the organization you want to work for.
-If you can’t find out which certification would be best for the organization of your choice from a reasonable amount of online research, reach out to an information security professional at said organization, strike up a conversation and ask them yourself.
+If you can’t find out which certification would be best for the organization of your choice from a reasonable amount of online research, reach out to an information security professional at the said organization, strike up a conversation and ask them yourself.

 - About the CompTIA Network+ certification, Indiana University Knowledge Base